The 2026 US Job Market: Top Hiring Platforms, Labor Laws & Resume Tips for American Job Seekers

 2. Indeed — Volume King

 250M+ monthly visitors.
-Indeed processes more applications than any other platform.
-The catch?
-It also attracts the most spam applicants, which means your resume needs to be locked in tight.
+More applications flow through Indeed than any other platform.
+The downside?
+Maximum spam applicants too.
+Your resume needs to be locked in.

 - Best for: Entry-level, retail, hospitality, manufacturing, healthcare